 The classical archaeologist Eugen Petersen is known primarily as the long-serving director of DAI Rome.
 His name is not, however, necessarily associated with the DAI Athens: a good reason to remember him here and recount his time at the Athenian department.
 The Centraldirektion (Executive Committee [EC]) of the DAI appointed Eugen Petersen First Secretary of the department in 1886.
 He thus succeeded Ulrich Köhler, when the latter left Athens to assume a professorship in Berlin after eleven highly meritorious years in office.
 When the official announcement (fig. 1) of the appointment of ‘Professor Dr. Eugen Petersen’ was sent to Athens on October 1, 1886, Köhler had apparently already departed, because the letter was addressed to Habbo G. Lolling, who was temporarily in charge of the department.
+These and other documents will soon be made available to the public via the project ARCHAthen.

 Term in office in Athens